bacontime/blog-mirror/nature/elements.md

 Iron Cobalt and Nickel are sometimes known as the "[Iron Triad](https://chem.libretexts.org/Bookshelves/General_Chemistry/Map%3A_General_Chemistry_(Petrucci_et_al.)/23%3A_The_Transition_Elements/23.5%3A_The_Iron_Triad%3A_Iron_Cobalt_and_Nickel)" or Iron Group due to their similar properties.

+What is the the origin of the word 'iron'?
+It's not entirely clear.
+But it [may be a derivative](https://linguistics.stackexchange.com/questions/14777/etymology-of-iron-semantic-change) of ancient words related to blood, strength, or supernatural power.

+For the other two, the etymology is well-known.
 Cobalt derives its name from the [Kobold](https://en.wikipedia.org/wiki/Kobold) of European mythology.
-Nickel (originally *Kupfernickel*, meaning *goblin's copper*) similarly derives its name from mischievous mythological mountain monsters.
+Nickel (originally *Kupfernickel*, meaning *goblin's copper*) similarly derives its name from a mischievous mythological mountain monster.

-But whence does the name of the third element of the trio come?
-What is the the etymology of iron?
-It's not entirely clear.
-It [may be a derivative](https://linguistics.stackexchange.com/questions/14777/etymology-of-iron-semantic-change) of ancient words related to blood, strength, or supernatural power.

-This ~~is unrelated coincidence~~ suggests that iron earns its name from a some terrible monstrous spirit that plagued our ancestors.
+This ~~is unrelated coincidence~~ suggests that iron earns its name from a third variety of goblin, some ferocious underground spirit that plagued our ancestors.
+Might it still be around?
+Forgotten, but far from gone?
 What terrible ferro-goblins might still sleep secretly deep within the earth?